wyattx05/apple-folders-image-generation/README.md

 # Apple Folder Image Generation with DiffusionBee
 ![Folder Genie](https://github.com/user-attachments/assets/48217771-4342-41ae-9a8a-a4e3cacab20e)

-Welcome to Folder Genie!
+### Welcome to Folder Genie 🧞‍♂️

 Using the Diffusion Bee app for Mac, I trained my own Image Generation model to generate custom color folders with icons on top to use for your Mac.
-I have gone through 6 different trainings of this model each time tweaking the dataset so the images generated are actually what I was expecting.
-I trained this model on my Macbook Pro all though the DuffusionBee application.
+I have gone through 6 different trainings of this model each time tweaking the dataset by adding images and ajusting the base prompts to get the best output.
+Read through Model Development to see each iteration.
+I trained this model on my Macbook Pro M3 Pro 18 GB of memory.

-Currently I am on model 6, the first model posted to GitHub.
-This is the first model that could generate images that were good and acceptable for my project idea.
-I am working on a Model 6.1 where I am just retraining mode 6 with the same dataset too see if there will be better results.
-In the past I have just retrained the defult model from DiffusionBee to get to a better model that could produce decent results.
-Now that I am there, I can now see how retraining that model would work out.
-I have tried this in the past with model 4 and a model 4.1 and the results were not good, but too be expected becuase the results were not teh best on model 4 to begin with.

-I am also working on improving the dataset, then I am going to publish it to Huggingface and plan to come out with a better more advanced model 7 as I learn more about training AI models locally.
+Model 6 was the first actual model released on Github as it gave the results I was looking for.
+Read through Model Development to see each iteration and it's progression.
+Now I am on Model 6.1 which is a retrained version of model 6 with the same dataset and it has provided slightly better results but there wasn't that much improvment.

 # Getting Started 🤖
 1. Download Stable Diffusion Bee